vuw-research-computing/raapoi-docs/docs/examples.md

 sudo singularity build idba.img idba.def
 ```

-Now copy the idba.img and enviroment.yml (technically the enviroment file is not needed, but not having it creates a warning) to somewhere sensible on raapoi.
+Now copy the idba.img and enviroment.yml (technically the enviroment file is not needed, but not having it creates a warning) to somewhere sensible on Rāpoi.

-#### On Raapoi
+#### On Rāpoi

 Create a data directory, so we can seperate our inputs and outputs.
 Download a paired end illumina read of Ecoli from S3 with wget.
 The data comes from the [Illumina public data library](https://www.illumina.com/informatics/sequencing-data-analysis/data-examples.html)
 ```